intjelic/python-sfml/doc/sphinx/source/documentation/window.rst

 	Window that serves as a target for OpenGL rendering.

-	:class:`sfml.graphics.Window` is the main class of the Window module.
+	:class:`Window` is the main class of the Window module.

 	It defines an OS window that is able to receive an OpenGL rendering.

-	A :class:`sfml.graphics.Window` can create its own new window, or be embedded into an already existing control using the create(handle) function.
+	A :class:`Window` can create its own new window, or be embedded into an already existing control using the create(handle) function.
 This can be useful for embedding an OpenGL rendering area into a view which is part of a bigger GUI with existing windows, controls, etc. It can also serve as embedding an OpenGL rendering area into a window created by another (probably richer) GUI library like Qt or wxWidgets.

-	The :class:`sfml.graphics.Window` class provides a simple interface for manipulating the window: move, resize, show/hide, control mouse cursor, etc. It also provides event handling through its :func:`poll_event` and :func:`wait_event` functions.
+	The :class:`Window` class provides a simple interface for manipulating the window: :meth:`move`, :meth:`resize`, :attr:`show`/:attr:`hide`, control mouse cursor, etc. It also provides event handling through its :func:`poll_event` and :func:`wait_event` functions.

-	Note that OpenGL experts can pass their own parameters (antialiasing level, bits for the depth and stencil buffers, etc.) to the OpenGL context attached to the window, with the :class:`sfml.window.ContextSettings` structure which is passed as an optional argument when creating the window.
+	Note that OpenGL experts can pass their own parameters (antialiasing level, bits for the depth and stencil buffers, etc.) to the OpenGL context attached to the window, with the :class:`ContextSettings` structure which is passed as an optional argument when creating the window.

 	Usage example::

 		# declare and create a new window
-		window = sfml.graphics.Window(sfml.window.VideoMode(800, 600), "pySFML Window")
+		window = sf.Window(sf.VideoMode(800, 600), "pySFML Window")

 		# limit the framerate to 60 frames per second (this step is optional)
 		window.framerate_limit = 60